wmbusmeters/wmbusmeters/README.md

 rtlwmbus, to spawn the background process: "rtl_sdr -f 868.625M -s 1600000 - 2>/dev/null | rtl_wmbus -s"
 for each attached rtlsdr dongle.
 This will listen to S1,T1 and C1 meters in parallel.

+Note that this uses a noticeable amount of CPU time by rtl_wmbus.
+You can therefore use a tailored rtl_wmbus command that is more suitable for your needs.

+rtlwmbus:CMD(&lt;command line&gt;), to specify the entire background process command line that is expected to produce rtlwbus compatible output.
+The command line cannot contain parentheses.
+Likewise for rtl433.

+To reduce the rtl_wmbus CPU usage you can try this command line:
+An example of a command line that only listens to T1/C1 meters (disable S1 (-p s) ) and trades lower cpu usage for reception performance (-a):
+`rtlwmbus:CMD(rtl_sdr -f 868.95M -s 1600000 - 2>/dev/null | rtl_wmbus -p s -a)`

 rtlwmbus(ppm=17), to tune your rtlsdr dongle accordingly.
 Use this to tune your dongle and at the same time listen to S1,T1 and C1.